twestura/CS-Notes/README.md

 console.log([5, 7, 3, 2, 9].sort((x, y) => x - y));
 ```

-We might us an arrow notation to refer to the underlying mapping of a function without explicitly naming it.
+We often use an arrow notation to refer to the underlying mapping of a function without explicitly naming it.
 For example, the squaring function could be written as ${x \mapsto x^2}$, using the `\mapsto` $\LaTeX$ macro.

 So where does the $\lambda$ come in?